High-risk pregnancy: Management

-Infections: Early and regular prenatal care is important.
+To prevent infections, early and regular prenatal care is important.
 A provider should be consulted about options including prevention via medication prophylaxis or vaccines, and treatment such as appropriate use of antibiotics (ex. for congenital syphilis) or antifungals.
 Another option for prevention of transmission includes delivery via Caesarian delivery.

+To avoid complications associated with substance use, educating gestational-parents about the risks of substance use during pregnancy helps to prevent associated risks.
+E-cigarettes are not a viable placeholder during pregnancy, as the use of them also leads to risks.
+The use of substances during pregnancy is highly discouraged and more public health campaigns are needed in order to educate on their dangers.

+Modifying lifestyle factors is important in preventing risks associated with low socioeconomic status.
+Parental leave from work, general social interventions, social support, narrowing education gaps, and others barriers should be evaluated and narrowed in order to help prevent high-risk pregnancies.
+These changes can be made by institutions, such as places of employment, schools, religious institutions, and more.

 Anxiety surrounding "high-risk pregnancy" label

-The concept of a high risk pregnancy has been shown to elicit a strong emotional response in some pregnant women, including fear, anger, and guilt.
-In addition, some studies show that a pregnancy labeled "high risk" may lead to more unnecessary testing than without the label, increasing these fears and reducing the pregnant woman's sense of control over the situation.
-Managing anxiety in pregnancies deemed high risk has been deemed an important focus in research, although there is currently limited high quality studies on the issue.
+The concept of a high-risk pregnancy has been shown to elicit a strong emotional response in some pregnant women, including fear, anger, and guilt.
+In addition, some studies show that a pregnancy labeled "high-risk" may lead to more unnecessary testing than without the label, increasing these fears and reducing the gestational carrier's sense of control over the situation.
+Managing anxiety in pregnancies deemed high-risk has been deemed an important focus in research, although there is currently limited high-quality studies on the issue.

+High-Risk Pregnancy Specialists

+Individuals with pre-existing medical conditions or who develop conditions or complications within pregnancy may be referred to a physician trained in managing high-risk pregnancies.
+These may include a maternal-fetal medicine specialist or MFM is an Obstetrician trained in managing complex and high-risk pregnancies, They are also known as Perinatologists or High-Risk OBGYNs, or Complex Family Planning Specialist.
+Complex Family Planning Specialists are OBGYNs trained in managing pregnancy in individuals or fetuses with complex health conditions.
+They are also specialists in contraception, unplanned pregnancies, and abortion care.
+Because of this, they may be consulted prior or during pregnancy for those with complex health needs.
+High-risk pregnancy specialists provide support, advice, and organize medical appointments and hospital stays.